martinber/noaa-apt/docs/development.md

 - Roadmap for 1.0.0:

+    - Contrast adjustment by percentiles.

-    - Image contrast from telemetry bands.
+    - Choose contrast adjustment method.

+    - Maybe store options on Context.

     - Add icons to executables.